nice-digital/next-web/functional-tests/README.md

 This occurs when the Selenium server isn't shutdown properly after a test run.
 We found this with JDK 16 so make sure you have JDK 8 instead.

+## Developer note on pinned axios version

+As of 31/03/2026 we've had to pin the version of axios in `search-client` to `v0.30.3` due to [a known vulnerability with axios](https://www.stepsecurity.io/blog/axios-compromised-on-npm-malicious-versions-drop-remote-access-trojan) versions `0.30.4` and `1.14.1`.
+We will need to review once we have a clear path to upgrade to non vulnerable versions.